Saturday, January 5, 2013

 Families would rent out a room or spare part of their house to an individual who needed the space.
 The families, patients and psychiatric center all worked together to form an agreement that included education, consultation, habitation and an ability for any one party to end the contract at any time, for any reason.
 The ritual of families taking in mentally ill people dates back to a time when a mentally ill princess ran away to the town and families brought her in.
 It worked then.
 And it works now.

 Moving to Portland, and living downtown, I see at least seven homeless people every day.
 When it's cold, we sometimes get "bums" sleeping inside the vestibul to the back door of the building.
 It's certainly annoying to bump into someone as you're walking out the door, but it's also sad to see people in such conditions - for the most part.
+It has many reasons, including financial exploit.
 It sucks for us and it sucks for them.

 This got me thinking a lot about homelessness in Portland, the U.S. and around the globe.
 As an urbanist, I began to think about how the cities could potentially adopt an elegant solution.
 I thought about FARs, square footage, building materials, community ... and I realized that there are different needs for different types of homeless citizens.
 I broke it down into three categories and later added a fourth.